 Dennis Hopper was not only one of Hollywood’s most charismatic actors and directors, he also was a painter and photographer.
-On 20 September, the Martin Gropius Bau opens an exhibition featuring more than 400 of his photographs that have never been shown in Europe before.
-Check out a small preview after the jump.
+Somehow his work is reminiscent of a frenetic and provocative life-style we experience her in Berlin.
+Check out a small selection of his work after the jump.

 In his photography, Dennis Hopper was a careful observer, reflecting what he saw in a spontaneous, intimate and poetic way.
 He also documented his surroundings: the dynamic and vibrant American art scene of the 1960s.
 On the other hand his pictures do have a distinct political dimension.
 Looking at these pictures, we travel back in time to one of the most interesting periods in American history.